HugoBlox/hugo-blox-builder/exampleSite/content/home/projects.md

 # Legend: 0 = list, 1 = cards.
 view = 1

+# Exclude projects that are not selected?
+selected_only = false

+# Number of projects to list
+# count = 0

 # Filter toolbar.

 # Default filter index (e.g. 0 corresponds to the first `[[filter]]` instance below).